kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Activation of glycogenolysis
 	E. Stimulation of gastric secreting activity

-#### Answer: ?
+#### Answer: D. Activation of glycogenolysis - ?

 ### Q2.59
-A 46-yo man with a mechanical mitral valve and atrial fibrillation (AF) developed mesenteric ischaemia as a result of thromboembolism from the valve.
-Upon exploratory laparotomy the whole of the jejunum was noticed to be gangrenous and resected.
+A 46-yo man with a _mechanical mitral valve_ and atrial fibrillation (AF) developed mesenteric ischaemia as a result of thromboembolism from the valve.
+Upon exploratory laparotomy the whole of the _jejunum was noticed to be gangrenous and resected_.
 Absorption of which of the following substances is likely to be affected in this patient?

-	A. Vitamin B12
+	A. Vitamin B12 - F
-	B. Water
+	B. Water - F
 	C. Electrolytes
-	D. Bile salts
+	D. Bile salts - F
 	E. Fat-soluble vitamins

-#### Answer: ?
+#### Answer: E. Fat-soluble vitamins - ?

 ### Q2.60
-After a total hip replacement (THR) a 78-yo woman developed a pulmonary embolism (PE) that cuased obstruction of a branch of the pulmonary artery.
+After a total hip replacement (THR) a 78-yo woman developed a pulmonary embolism (PE) that caused _obstruction of a branch of the pulmonary artery_.
 Which of the following is likely to increase in this patient?

 	A. Ventilation/perfusion ratio
 	B. Lung volume